Online out-of-stock during Corona pandemic. Distribution channels are under pressure. Use our eCommerce monitoring software to get competitive...

 Product Experience Management (PXM) has recently become a new term in the product data landscape and is, according to Emerce, one of the eCommerce trends in 2020.

 PXM is about having a great experience from beginning to end.
 From discovery phase to purchase, giving shoppers clear, consistent product information and expectations.

 PXM ensures a less high return percentage.
-Half of product returns is caused by a difference between the expectation of a product after online purchase and the product that was received.
+Half of the product returns are caused by a difference between the expectation of a product after an online purchase and the received product.
 The cause is a lack of product information or incorrect product information.

-Available product descriptions for every channel in every language, help contribute to SEO and will increase the findability of your products.
-A PIM system helps you to raise the right expectations among users and then to fulfill them, which in turn contributes to your PXM.
+Available product descriptions for every channel in every language help contribute to SEO and increase your products' findability.
+A PIM system helps you raise the right expectations among users and then fulfil them, which in turn contributes to your PXM.

-Finally, with PXM you can strengthen brand loyalty among your customers.
-When customers have a positive customer experience, they are more likely to change into repeat customers, write positive reviews and recommend your products to their friends.
+Finally, with PXM, you can strengthen brand loyalty among your customers.
+When customers have a positive experience, they are more likely to change into repeat customers, write positive reviews and recommend your products to their friends.